 - May offer more privacy and security with a constantly changing IP address; and

 - Don’t require manual administration when a device roams from one subnet to another.

 DHCP communications protocol

-Communications to fulfill a DHCP request involves the DHCP server and client.
-Furthermore, in most enterprise networks, a DHCP relay agent or IP helper facilitates communication between the two.
-Relay agents receive broadcast DHCP messages from clients and then re-send those messages with configuration information to DHCP servers.
+Communications to fulfill a DHCP request involves both the server and client.
+Furthermore, a relay agent or IP helper often facilitates communication between the two.
+Relay agents receive broadcast DHCP messages from clients and then re-send those messages with configuration information to servers.

-The IP address management (IPAM) effort, along with DHCP and DNS, are together known as DDI.
-Want to know how DHCP works with DNS and IPAM to form a complete DDI solution?
+With this in mind, one final point: DHCP alongside DNS and IP address management (IPAM) are together known as DDI.
+Want to know how they work together to form a complete management solution?
 The BlueCat platform is the place to start.